 With clinical analysis for the diagnosis of the uterus cancer was measured quantity of cells of different blood - leukocytes, erythrocytes and platelets.
 Checks for anemia due to bleeding, creates a basis for comparison in the future, blood tests during and after treatment.

 Through biochemical analysis of blood measurement of produce certain chemicals.
 The results show the operating status of certain organs, and they can also be used to detect anomalies.
 Some blood chemistry indicators point to increased metastatic uterine cancer.

 To verify the renal function is measured urea and creatinine.
 Excess levels means that the cancer has spread to the ureters or kidneys.

 In order to study the liver determine the level of alanine aminotransferase (ALT), aspartate transaminase (AST) and alkaline phosphatase.
 Increased number may indicate that a malignant process affected liver.

 Tumor markers - usually proteins in the blood that indicate the presence of cancer.
-As for the diagnosis of cancer of the uterus generally these tests are used to check the body's response to treatment, but also can use when planning therapy.
+Typically, such tests in the diagnosis of cancer of the uterus is used to test the body's response to treatment, but can also involve the planning of therapy.
 With this type of cancer the malignant antigen content measured 125 (CA125), increased number which indicates metastatic cancer.